-These documents may include, but are not limited to the list of documents that can be accepted as proof of identity and address from customers across various productsoffered by the Company as provided in annexure - II to this policy.
+These documents may include, but are not limited to the list of documents that can be accepted as proof of identity and address from customers across various productsoffered by the Company.
 These are appropriately covered in the credit policies of the respective businesses.
-The list of documents that can be accepted as proof of identity and address from customers across various products offered by the Company is given as annexure II to this policy.
+The list of documents that can be accepted as proof of identity and address from customers across various products offered by the Company is given as Annexure I to this policy.
 These should be appropriately covered in the credit policies of the respective businesses.
 The customer verification processes will be covered in detail in the credit policies of every business.